S.M.A.R.T (Stop Mind control And Ritual abuse Today)

 Home page: https://ritualabuse.us/

-Issue 127 – March 2016
+Issue 130 – September 2016

 The purpose of this newsletter is to help stop secretive organizations and groups from abusing others and to help those who allege they have been abused by such organizations and groups.
 This newsletter is not a substitute for other ways of recovering from ritual abuse.
 Readers should use caution while reading this newsletter.
 If necessary, make sure other support systems are available during and after reading this newsletter.

-The resources mentioned in this newsletter are for educational value only.
+Important: The resources mentioned in this newsletter are for educational value only.
 Reading the books cited may or may not help your recovery process, so use caution when reading any book or contacting any resource mentioned in this newsletter.
 Some may have a religious or other agenda that may be separate from your own recovery process.
 Others may have valuable information on secretive organizations, but have triggers or be somewhat sympathetic to those organizations.
 Unless explicitly stated otherwise, the views expressed in this newsletter constitute expressions of opinion, and readers are cautioned to form their own opinions and draw their own conclusions by consulting a variety of sources, including this newsletter.
 Resources listed, quoted and individual articles, etc. and their writers do not necessarily support all or any of the views mentioned in this newsletter.
 Also, the views, facts and opinions mentioned in this newsletter are solely the opinions of the authors and are not necessarily the opinions of this newsletter or its editor.

 Copyright 2016 – All rights reserved.
 No reproduction of any material without written permission from the editor and individual authors.

 CD Order Form for the 2016 Annual Child and Ritual Abuse Conference

 1) Pamela Noblitt – Documenting Disability: How to Prepare a Social Security Disability Strategy

 2) Dr. Alison Miller – Internal Keys to Safety